jaf7C7/dicegame/README.md

 Beginners"*](https://www.udemy.com/course/python-object-oriented-programming-oop/learn/lecture/32919418#content).

-The goal of the exercise is to understand the concepts of *inheritance* and *asociation*, as well as how to design a solution to a problem using OOP.
+The goal of the exercise is to understand the concepts of *inheritance* and *association*, as well as how to design a solution to a problem using OOP.